 Culinary trends constantly come and go.
 Some create a lot of buzz and are overused, such as cooking everything in coconut or olive oil, before becoming a somewhat commonplace technique.
 Spiralized vegetables, or zoodles, are a culinary trend that is on track to sticking around for a bit.
-Typically made from zucchini – as well as a variety of other vegetables like sweet potatoes, carrots and butternut squash – zoodles have crossed the boundary from social media to restaurants to home kitchens, cementing their popularity.
+Typically made from zucchini – as well as a variety of other vegetables like sweet potatoes, carrots, and butternut squash – zoodles have crossed the boundary from social media to restaurants to home kitchens, cementing their popularity.

 Why are these vegetable noodles so popular?

-Part of that popularity is driven by the gluten free and reduced carb trends.
-You can replace any pasta dish that has noodles with zoodles, and by doing so, you can eat more food for less calories.
-For example, one cup of pasta may run you around 200 to 300 calories, and that doesn’t include butter or oil, sauces and other additional add-ins.
+Part of that popularity is driven by the gluten-free and reduced carb trends.
+You can replace any pasta dish that has noodles with zoodles, and by doing so, you can eat more food for fewer calories.
+For example, one cup of pasta may run you around 200 to 300 calories, and that doesn’t include butter or oil, sauces, and other additional add-ins.
 If you spiralize two medium zucchinis in a Veggie Bullet for a bowl of zoodles, you’re looking at 66 calories, cutting your caloric intake in half!
 Also, depending on what kind of pasta you are using, you may not be getting nearly as much fiber as you would get in zoodles, which is what keeps us full and helps us with digestion.

 Zoodles are a great source of certain nutrients and their consumption helps increase your overall vegetable intake.
-Vitamins C, A, B6, riboflavin and potassium are abundant in just ONE medium-sized zucchini.
+Vitamins C, A, B6, riboflavin, and potassium are abundant in just ONE medium-sized zucchini.
 To compare, regular pasta is higher in protein but does not provide the amounts of vitamins and minerals zucchini pasta provides.
 However, you could also mix the two if you just want to add more vegetables to your diet or keep some pasta in the dish for consistency.

 Zoodles allow you to get creative with your veggies.
-You can make zoodle spaghetti with ground turkey, fresh basil and marinara.
+You can make zoodle spaghetti with ground turkey, fresh basil, and marinara.
 A stir-fry with zoodles and other veggies and a ginger sesame or low sodium soy sauce with sesame oil is also delicious.
 Even a chicken zoodle soup would be fun to create and eat!
 This is also an excellent way to get kids to eat more vegetables.